01kazu/energy_drink_survey_analysis/README.md

     ![packaging-preference](assets/images/7_a5.png)

     Respondents prefer **Compact and portable cans** which account for **40%**.
 Next is **Innovative bottle design** which accounts for **30%** and **Collectible packaging** which accounts for **15%**.

+# Recommendation
+1. Our products should be advertised mainly to **19-30 men** as they are our primary customers. who?
+2. **Online Ads** and **TV commercials** should be used for advertisements.  how?
+3. I recommend **Bangalore** and **Hyderabad** as cities to focus advertisements in.
+These cities are where the highest portion of our respondents reside.
+These cities have the highest number of respondents who rated our product above average. where?
+4. The price of our product should be between **50-150**, as **74%** of respondents preferred these price ranges. how much?
+5. I recommend selling our products in **Supermarkets**, **Online retailers**, and **Gym and fitness centers**.
+These locations account for **86%** of the respondents response as regards location of purchase of energy drinks. where ?
+6. Though only **40%** of the respondents said **Yes** to limited edition packaging.
+I recommend we provide these packages with the intention of targeting these customers.